radavis/express-api/README.md

 # express-api

-A json api built with express and a relational database, tests included.
+A JSON Web API built in express.

 ## stack